inartov555/python-e2e-test/README.md

+# Note:
+!!!
+This is just an example of the code, this framework cannot be used for testing Instagram or running multiple times !!!

 # E2E Test Framework (Python + Pytest + Playwright)

 Modern, scalable, and maintainable test framework built with **Pytest** and **Playwright** using **Page Object Model**,